Mehcanic/project-3-backend/README.md

 - Use an Express API to serve our data from a Mongo database
 - Consume our API with a separate front-end built with React
 - Be a complete product which most likely means multiple relationships and CRUD functionality for at least a couple of models
-- Implement thoughtful user stories/wireframes that are significant enough to help us know which features are core MVP and which we can cut
+- Implement thoughtful user stories/wireframes that are significant enough to help us know which features are core for MVP and which we can cut
 - Have a visually impressive design to kick our portfolio up a notch and have something to wow future clients & employers.
 ALLOW time for this.
 - Be deployed online so it's publicly accessible.
-- Have automated tests for at least one RESTful resource on the back-end.
-Improve our employability by demonstrating a good understanding of testing principals.
+- Have automated tests for at least one RESTful resource on the back-end. - Improve our employability by demonstrating a good understanding of testing principles.

 ## Planning and Development procces

-1. Our first step was to decide about features for the application.
-We used Excalidraw for initial wireframe of the project:
+1. Our first step was to decide on features for the application.
+We used Excalidraw for the initial wireframe of the project:
 ![Excalidraw](./Excalidraw.png)

-2. Next step was to create GitHub repositories for the project and to create a Jira board to plan and manage the prject and task for it:
+2. The next step was to create GitHub repositories for the project and to create a Jira board to plan and manage the project and tasks for it:
 ![Jira](./Jira-board.png)

-3. Rafael took his time to create wireframe in Figma.
+3. Rafael took his time to create a wireframe in Figma.
 He was also responsible for the custom 3d cube done with three.js:
 ![Figma](./Figma-board.png)

     Rob was responsible for the front-end part of the project.
 He used Material UI to create the design of the application.
 He also created the login and signup forms.
 He also created the router for the application.

-    I was responsible for the backend part of the project.
-I created the models for the application and the controllers.
-I also created the routes for the application.
-I also created the seed file for the application.
-I also created the login and signup functionality for the application.
-I also created the deployment for the application.
+    Rob was responsible for the front-end part of the project.
+He used Material UI to create the design of the application.
+He also created the login and signup forms.
+He also created the router for the application.

-    We all worked together to create models for the users:
+    We all worked together to create models for the users.
+Below is the code to define the model for the user in the back-end of the application.
+This is a pretty standard structure for a simple user model.
+Also, I used the validator to make sure that the user will add an email when registering on the website:

       ```javascript
     const userSchema = new mongoose.Schema({